-The scribbled notes were encouraging, but had I foreseen the future, I would not have had the guts to continue on the new path, not knowing that some of the rockiest parts were just around the corner.
+The scribbled notes were encouraging but had I foreseen the future, I might not have had the guts to continue on the new path, not knowing that some of the rockiest parts were just around the corner.
 The hand-written notes would stop.
 The sores would begin to open.

 A decade has passed and I am still on that fragile path; despite all the setbacks, I have never once veered off track.
 And even if I wouldn't be celebrating the 10-year mark with a glass of champagne, I was looking forward to eating out with my husband.